 - 3. You can modify the unit and the precision.
 Click on the unit or the precision you want to modify and select the appropriate unit in the drop down list. - 4.
-Check the measurements that you want to be displayed on screen and/ or included in the report.
+With the drop down, you can choose the measurements that you want to be displayed on screen and/or included in the report.